anudaridata/brazillian_ecommerce_purchase/03_revenue_performance_by_region.md

 ## Question 3: Revenue and Performance by Region
 ### Sub-questions: <br>
 1. What are the top 5 states by revenue <br>
-2. What are the most popular product categories in each region? <br>
+2. What are the top 3 popular product categories in each region? <br>
+3. What are the top 3 states per category? <br>
-3. Which categories generate mosrt revenue and how does it differ across teh states in Brazil? <br>
+4. Which categories generate most revenue and how does it differ across the states in Brazil? <br>
-4. Which categories show the fastest revenue growth month-over-month? <br>
+5. Which categories show the fastest revenue growth month-over-month? <br>
-5. What is the revenue concentration (% from top categories)? <br>
+6. What is the revenue concentration (% from top categories)? <br>

 ## Key Findings: <br>
-## Finding 1: Top 5 states by revenue <br>
+## 1. Top 5 states by revenue <br>
 ### Key Results: <br>

 <img width="1189" height="590" alt="image" src="https://github.com/user-attachments/assets/e44266e3-b8d3-47ce-bfe0-33340cb8822d" />